dhowlett99/dmxlights/Manual.md

 ## RGB Functions

 To access RGB functions press the select button for this sequence twice.
-The Function keys light up pink.
+The Function keys light up Magenta.
 Functions are labeled from the left.

 |Number | Function | Description |
 |-|-|-|